Under Nevada criminal law, the term “substantial bodily harm” means a physical injury

 Note that serious bodily injuries do not encompass financial harm or emotional harm.2

-Prosecutors must allege that you caused substantial bodily harm in the complaint, information, or indictment that spells out the criminal charges.
-Then prosecutors also have the burden at trial to prove beyond a reasonable doubt that you caused substantial bodily harm.
+In Nevada, prosecutors must allege that you caused substantial bodily harm in the complaint, information, or indictment that spells out the criminal charges.
+Then prosecutors have the burden at trial to prove beyond a reasonable doubt that you caused substantial bodily harm.

-The state usually relies on medical records and expert medical testimony in an effort to sway a judge or jury that the injuries warrant a sentencing enhancement.
+The state usually relies on medical records and expert medical testimony in an effort to sway the court that the injuries warrant a sentencing enhancement.

 Nevada judges and juries examine the evidence on a case-by-case basis to determine whether the injury in question falls under the legal definition of substantial bodily harm.
 Some factors they may take into consideration include: